fazlan-nazeem/se-exercise/README.md

 ## Deliverables

+Submit the following:

-1. Updated `docker-compose.yml` with hardened images
+1. **Updated `docker-compose.yml`** - With all services using hardened images
-2. Updated `Dockerfile` for the API service
-3. A `SOLUTION.md` file explaining:
-   - Which images you chose and why
+2. **Updated `api/Dockerfile`** - Hardened Python application container
+3. **`SOLUTION.md`** - Comprehensive documentation including:
+   - Image choices and justification for each service
-   - Security improvements achieved
+   - Security improvements and measurements
-   - Any challenges faced and how you solved them
+   - Size comparison (before/after)
+   - Challenges encountered and solutions
-   - Trade-offs considered
+   - Trade-offs and considerations
+   - Any additional hardening measures implemented

 Good luck!